Linear Model and Extensions: Random Variables

 \chapter{Random Variables}

+This Appendix reviews the basics of random variables.
 Let ``IID'' denote ``independent and identically distributed'', ``$\iidsim$'' denote a sequence of random variables that are IID with some common distribution, and ``$\ind$'' denote independence between random variables.
-Define Euler's Gamma function as